theobald-software/kb.theobald-software.github.io/content/_version-history/ecscore-version-history.md

 weight: 20
 ---

-For communication with the SAP system:, ECSCore uses [ERPConnect](./erpconnect-version-history).
+For communication with the SAP system, ECSCore uses [ERPConnect](./erpconnect-version-history).

 {% include version-history-header.md %}